15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/malelivingspace/comments/kz2yp3/im_trying_my_best_to_make_this_small_living_room/

-Not everyone has the luxury of a separate home office.
-This living room incorporates a work area without looking like a confused space that can’t decide what it wants to be.
+This living room incorporates a work area without looking like a confused space having an identity crisis.

-A navy sectional creates the primary seating area while a white desk setup occupies the opposite side of the room near the windows. r/malelivingspace positions the desk to take advantage of natural light, which matters for anyone working from home.
-The desk sits on a separate area rug, visually separating work from relaxation.
+A navy sectional creates the primary seating area while a white desk setup occupies the opposite side of the room near the windows.
+The desk positioning takes advantage of natural light, which matters big time if you work from home and don’t want to feel like you’re in a dungeon.

 The narrow coffee table doesn’t obstruct movement between the seating and desk areas.
 A modern pendant light defines the dining zone in the background, showing how one small space can serve multiple functions if you’re deliberate about zoning.

 Navy and white create a crisp, clean palette that works in both work and living contexts.
-The pops of red from throw pillows and a table lamp add warmth without overwhelming.
-When you need your living room to multitask, use rugs and lighting to create distinct zones for different activities.
+Pops of red from throw pillows and a table lamp add warmth without overwhelming everything.

 Archway Division with Work-From-Home Setup